 It’s no real wonder that the Virgin Islands were a favorite hangout of pirates, buccaneers, and privateers (ever a fluid distinction).
 With their numerous nooks and crannies to park a ship to ride out a storm or lay in waiting for ships passing along the many trade routes, they provided the ideal natural environment for an occupation predicated on quick, surprise raids.
 There’s a good, nearby harbor for any wind and swell direction, and, especially useful to pirates, most of the harbors are sheltered on the land sides by mountains and hills.
 And the islands had another major attraction to pirate-folk: that elixir of the New World, rum.
 Invented in the Caribbean as a way to create a profit from the molasses that amounted to essentially industrial waste from sugar production, rum was cheap and easier to store on board than potable water.

 These nooks and crannies, along with the reefs that are so treacherous to boating then and now, also have a pleasant side-effect for the less piratically inclined—they create some of the world’s most scenic beaches.
 The area’s coral reefs create white sandy crescent beaches, and the many angles of headlands and rocky outcrops provide protection for pristine beaches.
-Water temperature (and air temperature, for that matter) doesn’t vary much year around and sits around 79 to 83 degrees Fahrenheit (26 to 28 degrees Celsius).
-When you visualize an idyllic Caribbean sandy beach framed by beautiful turquoise seas, there’s a good chance it’s going to look quite a lot like one of St. John’s picture perfect beaches.
+Water temperature (and air temperature, for that matter) doesn’t vary much year round and sits around 79 to 83 degrees Fahrenheit (26 to 28 degrees Celsius).
+When you visualize an idyllic Caribbean sandy beach framed by beautiful turquoise seas, there’s a good chance it’s going to look quite a lot like one of St. John’s picture-perfect beaches.
 Not even those other inhabitants of humid, tropical climates—mosquitoes and sand midges—can spoil from the idyllic surroundings.

 The view of Trunk Bay, in particular, from a nearby overlook, has become one of the most widely dispersed tropical beach views in the world, even if it’s rarely identified as such.
 Caneel Bay, with its famous resort, and Hawk’s Nest, with its palm trees and white sands, are precisely what you think of when you think of a Caribbean beach.
 And thanks to them being in a National Park, they’re not overrun with people and overly commercialized.